maxmunzel/strichliste2.0/README.md

 1. Completely zero-maintenance.
 1. Easy backups.
 1. Have pictures of both users and beverages
+1. Have some products only appear on certain tablets.
+Use one system for drinks, the washing maschine, coffee, ...
-1. Make statistics accessible to the users
+3. Make statistics accessible to the users
-1. Have a dead-simple UI (users may be drunk from time to time)
+4. Have a dead-simple UI (users may be drunk from time to time)
-1. Be reasonably secure and temper-proof
+5. Be reasonably secure and temper-proof
-1. Easy deployment
+6. Easy deployment
-1. Simple, easy to change code
+7. Simple, easy to change code

 The result is this system.
 Its fits our use-case nicely and just works (tm).